 Overnight: Tokyo | Breakfast

 Tokyo – Kamakura.
 This morning we make our way to the popular seaside location of Kamakura by train, Japan’s medieval capital and home to the first shoguns is ours to explore today.
 On arrival we take some time to check out some of the many ancient shrines before heading to the Kotoku-in temple and marvel at the iconic bronze Great Buddha, standing 45ft tall.
-Next, we hike to the incredible Zeniarai Benzaiten Ugafuku Shrine, where we have the opportunity to wash our money in the spring (it is said any money washed in the shrine will double).
+Next, we hike to the incredible Enoshima, to explore the temples and relax in one of the beach bars this small offshore island offers, and watch the sun go down.

 Journey Time: Tokyo - Kamakura (approx 1.5 hours)